o1-labs/proof-systems/book/src/specs/kimchi.md

 more than two things, then we pick meaningful names for each.

 So far we've explained our conventions for a splitting depth of up to 2.
-For splitting deeper than two, we simpy cycle back to our depth 1 suffixes again.
+For splitting deeper than two, we simply cycle back to our depth 1 suffixes again.
 So for example, `x1_lo` would be split into `x1_lo_0` and `x1_lo_1`.

 ##### Parameters